 Lesson one: All models live dissolute lives and are mere seconds from an outburst; avoidance recommended.

-When we meet Alison Parker (Cristina Raines, daughter of The Invisible Man), she’s a busy New York model.
+When we meet Alison Parker (Cristina Raines), she’s a busy New York model.
 She’s gorgeous.
 And she’s always batshit crazy, suffering strange psychosomatic issues such as night terrors, insomnia and random flashbacks to all of the times she tried to kill herself.
-After she moves into a spiffy Brooklyn brownstone — because she wants to see if she can live on her own and not with her rich boyfriend, Michael (Chris Sarandon, more on him later) she starts hearing random noises and meeting people who don’t exist.
+After she moves into a spiffy Brooklyn brownstone — because she wants to see if she can live on her own and not with her rich boyfriend, Michael (Chris Sarandon, more on him later).
+Right away, she starts hearing random noises and meeting people who don’t exist.

 That all leads to work-related trauma, as she often passes out while modeling and ends up in the hospital.
 A young, pre Law and Order Jerry Orbach is having none of her shenanigans, asking if they can just move her and give her clothes to another model.